 9. Target & Convert with Instagram Ads

 Instagram ads help you target existing followers and expand your reach to lookalike audiences that may not know about your brand or products.
 Since Instagram is part of the Facebook family, Instagram ads can be purchased, targeted, created, run and analyzed from the Facebook Ads platform.
-For a guide on running an Instagram ad, view our guide to Instagram ads.

 Here’s are some ways to get the most out of your Instagram ads.